-Welcome to the current real estate market, where multiple offers are increasingly common, and the for-sale home inventory becomes increasingly tighter.
-According to national reports, for-sale home inventory nationwide fell at its fastest pace in four years during that month.
-Declining inventory has also caused U.S. home values to increase — up to an average of 7.4 percent during the past year.
+Welcome to the current real estate market, where multiple offers are increasingly common, and the inventory of available homes for sale has become increasingly tighter.
+Declining inventory, nationwide, has caused U.S. home values to increase.

 Our talented teams of agents concur: Being pre-approved could mean the difference to a seller who’s facing five options.
 Here are some other tips from our agents, for buyers facing multiple offers:

 - Use a professional to educate you on how multiple offers and counter-offers work.
 If knowledge is power, then be a powerful buyer.

 - Shop first, to know what you want.
 Our agents can help ensure buyers get to know the market by looking at multiple properties first.

 - Some people can carry two properties; some can’t.
 So if you’re a buyer that could face multiple-offer situations — be sure you can move quickly into your new home or a suitable short-term fit.